project-ida/notes/Dicke model.md

 \frac{6\times 2}{\sqrt{6}\sqrt{4}} = \sqrt{6}
 $$

 and so the probability enhancement factor (which is proportional to the emission rate) is the square of this, i.e. 6.
-To derive a general, we just have to do this counting and normalising for the general case:
+To derive a general formula, we just have to do this counting and normalising for the general case:

 $$
 \left(\frac{^N C_{N_+} N_+}{\sqrt{^N C_{N_+}}\sqrt{^N C_{{N_+}-1}}}\right)^2 = N_+\left(N-N_++1\right)